redFrik/supercolliderStandaloneBBBheadless/README.md

 Start by opening a terminal window (or log in via ssh) and type...

-* `jackd -P75 -dalsa -dhw:1 -p1024 -n3 -s -r44100 &` #edit -dhw to match your audio output.
-0 is usually hdmi, and 1 the usb soundcard
 * `cd supercolliderStandaloneBBBheadless`
 * `./sclang -a -l sclang.yaml`